Tell Brak: Post-Akkadian kingdom

-The Akkadian period was followed by period N, during which Nagar was the center of an independent Hurrian dynasty, evidenced by the discovery of a seal, recording the name of king Talpus-Atili of Nagar, who ruled during or slightly after the reign of Naram-Sin's son Shar-Kali-Sharri.
+In Brak Period N, the Fall of the Akkadian Empire (c.
+2154 BC), saw Nagar becoming a center of an independent Hurrian dynasty, evidenced by the discovery of a seal, recording the name of king Talpus-Atili of Nagar, who ruled during or slightly after the reign of Shar-Kali-Sharri (r.
+2217–2193 BC).

+Ur III Dynasty?

 The view that Tell Brak came under the control of Ur III is refused, and evidence exists for a Hurrian rebuilding of Naram-Sin's palace, erroneously attributed by Max Mallowan to Ur-Nammu of Ur.
 Period N saw a reduction in the city's size, with public buildings being abandoned, and the lower town evacuated.
 Few short lived houses were built in area CH during period N, and although greatly reduced in size, archaeology provided evidence for continued occupation in the city, instead of abandonment.

-Foreign rule and later periods
+Middle Bronze

+Mari Period

-During period P, Nagar was densely populated in the northern ridge of the tell.
+During Brak Period P (c.
+1820–1550 BC; MB II), Nagar was densely populated in the northern ridge of the tell.
 The city came under the rule of Mari, and was the site of a decisive victory won by Yahdun-Lim of Mari over Shamshi-Adad I of Assyria.
 Nagar lost its importance and came under the rule of Kahat in the 18th century BC.

+Late Bronze

+Mitanni Period

 During period Q, Tell Brak was an important trade city in the Mitanni state.
 A two-story palace was built c.
 1500 BC in the northern section of the tell, in addition to an associated temple.
 However, the rest of the tell was not occupied, and a lower town extended to the north but is now all but destroyed through modern agriculture.
+Two Mitannian legal documents, bearing the names of kings Artashumara and Tushratta (c.
+1380–1345 BC), were recovered from the city.

+Assyrian period

-Two Mitannian legal documents, bearing the names of kings Artashumara and Tushratta, were recovered from the city, which was destroyed between c.1300 and 1275 BC, in two waves, first at the hands of the Assyrian king Adad-Nirari I, then by his successor Shalmaneser I.
+Following the death of king Tushratta, the Mitanni Empire collapsed.
+In the west the Hittites came and created a vassal buffer state in the region of Hanigalbat, while the Assyrians later took territory from the east.
+Tell Brak was destroyed between c.1300 and 1275 BC, in two waves, first at the hands of the Assyrian king Adad-Nirari I (r.
+1305–1274 BC), then by his successor Shalmaneser I.